 In fact, until recent years, Walter Wirth often would get close to the 20,000 mark with stocked trout over the course of a calendar year; that’s as many fish as many of the region’s must larger reservoirs receive annually, but spread out over time and in a more easily fished location.

 Historically, Walter Wirth also is in the nicer setting of the two, sitting within Cascades Gateway City Park just on on the west side of Interstate 5 but reached from Turner Road Southeast.
 Use the access road just south of Walmart.

 Bank access at the lake is very easy to come by, including availability of an accessible fishing platform appropriate for anglers with disabilities.

 You can also launch a small craft at Walter Wirth under human power or an electric motor (no gas motors allowed).
 A float tube or pontoon would work great.

 Walter Wirth also has a fair fishery for warmwater species, with populations of largemouth bass, bluegill, brown bullhead and white crappie.

-Anglers also have reported catching large channel catfish here.
+Anglers also have reported catching large channel catfish here, though usually not many.
 (For more about this type of fishing, read our popular Best Catfish Fishing in Oregon.)